PlaidWeb/publ-site/content/manual/api/entry.md

         {{ entry.card(width=640,height=640,image=entry['card-image'] or 'default-card.png') }}
         ```

+        A value of `False` indicates that no image should be rendered at all.

     If you use this, you should also provide your own `og:type` tag, e.g.

     ```html